How color influences our decisions

 The influence of color

 Fast forward to the present influence of color on humans.
 Many studies have been conducted to show how consumers are influenced by the effects of color.
-The mood it provokes is explained in the article about Color Psychology.
+In previous blog posts, we explained how color is perceived, as well as the mood color provokes.
 But what do consumers expect when they see a certain product linked to a certain color?
 What grabs their attention?
 What will win their trust?
 What will push them to buy?
-Theoretically, the impact of color can be explained in this simple graph.
+Theoretically, the impact of color can be explained in one simple graph.

 Warm vs. cool colors